 QUEER ME UP an optimum gay culture experience in the web, By GUS!

-My journey opened my eyes to what now I know as gay culture, I became obsessed with LGBT history and the the fight for civil rights and marriage equality.
-I created this web-magazine with the intention to present, comment and generate opinion about a wide range of topics concerning LGBT culture; from relationships and civil rights to gay pride and entertainment.
+My journey opened my eyes to what I now know as gay culture, I became obsessed with LGBT history and the the fight for civil rights and marriage equality.
+I created this web-magazine with the intention to present, comment and generate opinion about a wide range of topics concerning LGBT culture; from marriage equality and civil rights to gay pride and entertainment.
 I publish news, videos and other things that in my opinion are interesting and relevant to the LGBT community.
 QueerMeUp is my special initiative directed to the GLBT community and to all the people that can relate with a sense of freedom and authenticity.

 We are living in a crucial moment in history where our beliefs and our views are transforming; they are evolving into some utopia that we cannot quite figure out yet.
-We are being categorized by society as the new generation of men in charge of defining and preserving the way “gay” is to be viewed in the future.
+We are being categorized by society as the new generation of men in charge of defining and preserving the way ?LGBT? is to be viewed in the future.
 I am sure that like me, many of you would find this challenging.

 On a more personal level, I now live in Vancouver BC, Canada.
 I am in my thirty-something, some college education, and married to the man of my dreams!!!